-St Anthony Village Soccer Club is now accepting registrations!
+St Anthony Village Soccer Club is now accepting registrations for spring/summer 2026!

-The club provides competitive, traveling soccer with year-round options offered to all players U9 through U19 for the St Anthony - New Brighton and surrounding communities
+The club provides competitive, traveling soccer with year-round options offered to players U9 through U19 for St Anthony, New Brighton and surrounding communities.

 About Us

-St Anthony Village Soccer club is a community-operated 501(c)(3) tax-exempt youth soccer organization serving St Anthony and New BNrighton communities in the Twin Cities metro area.
+St Anthony Village Soccer Club is a community-operated 501(c)(3) tax-exempt youth soccer organization serving St Anthony, New Brighton and surrounding communities in the Twin Cities metro area.
 The club was formed in 2023 by a group of parents and coaches in St Anthony in order to expand metro area travel soccer opportunities for kids and parents living in St Anthony and surrounding communities.

 Programming